Tizitendo/0n_x-FasterChests/README.md

 # Onyx-FasterChests
 - Chests drop items immediately
-- Option to only enable after teleporter Event
+- Option for Balance Mode (only enables after teleporter and increases timer by the time saved)

 ## Special Thanks To
 * The Return Of Modding Discord